jackweatherford/spotify-friend-activity/README.md

 # Spotify Friend Activity

-Google Chrome Extension to view your friends' activity in Spotify's web player.
+Google Chrome Extension for viewing your friends' activity in Spotify's web player.

 ## Add to Chrome (latest release)